-One of the questions that usually comes up when I talk about gut bacteria and the importance of probiotics is, “What types of things damage these bacteria in the first place?”
+One of the questions that usually comes up when I talk about gut bacteria and the importance of traditional fermented foods and probiotic supplements is, “What types of things damage these bacteria in the first place?”

 The real question should be, “What doesn’t damage them?”
 Our environments and lifestyles have become incredibly toxic to the microorganisms that make up our microbiome, and the damage can begin as early as birth.